isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 110. Sir, one last question to address, and that is Mr Gerald Giam’s question on whether the bidding process at SLA is audited by AGO.

 {:start="111"}
-111. AGO conducts annual audits of the Government Financial Statements and this includes receipts collected by SLA on MinLaw’s behalf.&nbsp; These receipts include rental income from State land and buildings.
+111. AGO conducts annual audits of the Government Financial Statements and this includes receipts collected by SLA on the Ministry of Law (MinLaw)’s behalf.&nbsp; These receipts include rental income from State land and buildings.
 The Government Financial Statements audit does not cover the revenue tendering process of State properties (as the audit objective in that case is to ascertain whether the receipts reported are accurate).

 {:start="112"}
 112. However, in addition to the annual audits, AGO also carries out selective audits of statutory boards in rotation.
 AGO last audited SLA in FY 2018/19.
 This covered the period April 2016 through to June 2018.
 In a selective audit, AGO has the discretion to decide what areas they choose to audit using a risk-based approach and also decide on the specific timing and timeframe of such audits.